Blog

 2. Calculate P Uptake and Removal levels based on your crop: The crop will generally remove more Phosphate from the soil than is added through a fertilizer strategy.
 Taurus has developed our Crop Nutrient Uptake and Removal chart to help you calculate requirements according to crop (click for a free download).

-The professionals at A&L Canada Labs use the following calculation as a general rule of thumb for building Phosphate:
+The professionals at Farmers Edge Laboratories use the following calculation as a general rule of thumb for building Phosphate:

 (C.E.C. /2) = number of lbs. it takes to raise your soil phos level by 1 ppm